microsoft/ebpf-for-windows/docs/eBpfStringsAPI.md

 Note: This list of proposed functions includes two additional functions that are in upstream eBPF, and which make sense to include: [bpf_strtoul](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_strtoul/) and [bpf_strtol](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_strtol/); these functions are only supported on the `CGROUP_SYSCTL` program type, but seem broadly applicable for us.
+Their return values will be documented in the header, negative return values have a particular meaning for them.

 There are some key differences between the C and BPF versions of these functions, mostly because the C definitions depend on the sentinel terminal null.
 Note that a string may be shorter than its buffer in the eBPF functions, but will